-The McKesson Consult [®] Diagnostics hCG Combo Cassette is a rapid chromatographic immunoassay for the qualitative detection of human chorionic gonadotropin (hCG) in serum or urine to aid in the early detection of pregnancy.
+The McKesson Consult $^{\odot}$ Diagnostics hCG Dipstick is a rapid chromatographic immunoassay for the qualitative detection of human chorionic gonadotropin (hCG) in urine to aid in the early detection of pregnancy.
 The test utilizes a combination of antibodies including mouse monoclonal anti-hCG antibodies and goat polyclonal anti-hCG antibodies to selectively detect elevated levels of hCG.
-The assay is conducted by adding serum or urine specimen to the specimen well of the test cassette and observing the formation of colored lines.
+The assay is conducted by immersing the test dipstick in a urine specimen and observing the formation of colored lines.
 The specimen migrates via capillary action along the membrane to react with the colored conjugate.